Before You Go: Advice & Resources

-Talkatone is a great thing because it allows you to make calls within the U.S. from abroad for free with a WiFi connection.
-All you have to do is sign up, then Talkatone will provide you with another American phone number off of a list of available numbers (they only let you pick the area code) that will become your Talkatone phone number.
-Then, when you're abroad, you just open up the app, type the American number you want to call into the dial box and then click "Call" it will call your loved ones back home!
+Google Voice is a great thing because it allows you to make calls within the U.S. from abroad for free with a WiFi connection.
+All you have to do is sign up while still at home in the States, and Google will provide you with another American phone number off of a list of available numbers (they only let you pick the area code) that will become your personal phone number.
+Then, when you're abroad, you just open up the Google Hangouts website or app, dial the American number you want to call and then click "Call."
+It will call your loved ones back home!
 For free!
 It's pretty awesome, actually.
 The quality is not always the best, but it's a pretty good service.
 I recently had trouble with my bank back home and the only way I could get it sorted was by calling toll-free from an American number.

 WhatsApp seems to be the best way to text, call, and send photos to any other smartphone in any other country.
 I know Apple users have iMessage, but that only works to & from apple devices.
 If someone you care about has Android or another OS, the only way you can text them for free from abroad is with an app like WhatsApp.
 (Americans: this is different from using Talkatone which I recommended above.
 Talkatone can connect you to any American phone number regardless of whether or not it's a smartphone or a landline.
 WhatsApp is only for smartphone users who have downloaded the app).